 Written by MATCHA

 Kyushu is the southwesternmost region of Japan and consists of seven prefectures.
 The largest city in Kyushu is Fukuoka.
-Fukuoka Airport is very convenient for accessing international and domestic locations.
+Fukuoka Airport is very convenient for flying to international and domestic destinations.

-Kyushu is an area that was previously made up of 9 provinces, that is why its name translates as "the nine provinces".
-It is a warm island located in the South-Western part of Japan and presently consists of 7 prefectures: Fukuoka, Saga, Nagasaki, Kumamoto, Oita, Miyazaki and Kagoshima.
+The Kyushu Region presently consists of seven prefectures: Fukuoka, Saga, Nagasaki, Kumamoto, Oita, Miyazaki, and Kagoshima.
 Kyushu's largest city, Fukuoka, is home to a population of 1.46 million people (as of January 2016).

-Fukuoka Airport is a major air transportation hub for international and domestic flights, as well as a subway line which can be used to reach Hakata Station, one of the Shinkansen stops.
-This airport is very convenient for reaching Kyushu's main city, as well as international and domestic destinations.
+Fukuoka Airport is a major air transportation hub for international and domestic flights.
+It is served by a subway line that can be used to reach Hakata Station, a major stop on the Shinkansen line.
+This airport is very convenient for reaching Fukuoka and all the cities in Kyushu, as well as international and domestic destinations.

 Kyushu's World Natural Heritage Sites

-Every prefecture in Kyushu has its own special food culture and specialty foods.
+Every prefecture in Kyushu has its own unique food culture and specialty foods.
 Many of these regional dishes are extremely popular in Japan and have earned a reputation worldwide.

-In Saga Prefecture you can try the famous Saga beef, as well as the exquisite seafood from Ariake Sea.
-Many of these dishes feature rare seafood that you can't try anywhere else.
+In Saga, try the famous Saga beef, as well as the exquisite seafood from Ariake Sea.
+Many of these dishes feature rare seafood that you won't find anywhere else.

 Photo by Tokyo Times on flickr

-Nagasaki Prefecture has a long history of cultural exchanges with foreign countries.
-Its characteristic foods are fusion dishes such as sponge cake, chanpon (Chinese noodles served with pork and vegetables in a hot broth), and sara noodles, which are noodles topped with fried vegetables and meat.
+Nagasaki has a long history of cultural exchanges with foreign countries.
+Many local dishes are fusion dishes such as sponge cake, chanpon (Chinese noodles served with pork and vegetables in a hot broth), and sara noodles topped with fried vegetables and meat.

 Photo by George Alexander Ishida Newman on flickr

-Kumamoto's horse meat sashimi, karashi renkon or lotus root with mustard and Oita Prefecture's toriten (tempura-style fried chicken) and dango jiru (Japanese-style wonton soup) are simple yet delectable dishes.
+Kumamoto's horse meat sashimi and karashi renkon (lotus root with mustard), as well as Oita's specialty toriten (tempura-style fried chicken) and dango jiru (Japanese-style wonton soup) are simple yet delectable dishes.

-Miyazaki Prefecture features several rich treats such local chicken, Miyazaki beef and mangos, which come about due to the warm weather of the area.
+Miyazaki boasts several rich treats such as local chicken, Miyazaki beef, and mangos, which grow due to the warm climate of the area.

 Photo by Jun OHWADA on flickr

-Kagoshima is famous for the sakurajima radish and satsumaimo (sweet potato), which grows in the area fertilized by the ash of the active volcano nearby.
-The satsumaimo is used to make imoshōchū, an alcoholic drink made from sweet potato.
+Famous Kagoshima specialties are the Sakurajima radish and satsumaimo (sweet potato), which grow in the area fertilized by the ash of the active volcano nearby.
+The satsumaimo is used to make imojochu, an alcoholic drink made from this delicious sweet potato.

-The real pleasure of Kyushu, though, is enjoying all the specialty foods and dishes brought about by the various climates and natural features of each prefecture.
+The greatest joy of traveling in Kyushu is enjoying all the delicious specialty foods and dishes made possible by the rich natural environment of the region.